 Can I bring the family?

-Non-flying partners can be accommodated and can enjoy all the club facilities for an additional tariff (ask the office).
-However, the club and flying field are not suitable for unsupervised young children.
+Non-flying partners can be accommodated and can enjoy all the club facilities.
+However, the club and flying field is not suitable for unsupervised young children.

 What clothes do I bring?